4ur1X/Intro_to_IM/Midterm Project/README.md

 - Comment the code and explain.
 - Optimize the code and make it more efficient and shorter (in terms of total lines of code).
 - Add click sounds.
+- I need to add the RESTART functionality too, including the use of 'R' key to do it.